Welcome Aboard!

 4. Can I get a (virtual or live) tour of the campus?

-There is an online Campus Map.
+There is an online Campus Map and virtual tour.

 Every semester, McMurry hosts "Student Preview" days during which prospective students can visit campus and meet professors.
 If you would like to visit the physics department specifically, please let us know.
 We would love to meet you and show you around.

 Of course, you are also welcome to stop by at your convenience.
-Feel free to give us a call or drop an email to let us know when you'll be on campus and we'll schedule some time to show you around.
+Feel free to give us a call or drop an email to let us know when you'll be on campus, and we'll schedule some time to show you around.